ibm-cloud-docs/solution-tutorials/multi-region-webapp.md

   ![HelloWorld](images/solution1/DevOps_Pipeline.png)
 11. Wait for the **DEPLOY** stage to complete.
 12. Click the application **url** under Last Execution result to view your changes live.
-13.

 Continue making further changes to your application and periodically commit your changes to your git repository.
 If you don't see your application updating, check the logs of the DEPLOY and BUILD stages of your pipeline.

-In the next step, let's take your application to multiple regions.

 ## Deploy to another region
 {: #deploy_another_region}